cyrus-raitava/Fusion-QtWebApp/README.md

 NOTE: if for any reason the project fails to build properly, perhaps try **copying the /etc folder** (found within the repository), and pasting it _within_ the build folder, generated after your first attempt at running the project.
 Re-build the project, and run again.

+## For further development of the project

+Accessing the URL http://localhost:8080/fusionMusic will take you to the final form of the project: that is, the HTML webpage that is generated entirely from within the webserver, with all resources (e.g JS, CSS) being held and returned internally.

+It is not sensible to carry out development of the webpage and it's subsequent resources from within C++ code, within Qt Creator.
+Thus, for me, the only logical iterative process has been to carry out development of HTML5/JS/CSS through the creation of external files, coded from within a better suited IDE (in this case Atom).
+This development could then be tested and refined through the ability of the QtWebApp httpserver to serve up static webpages.

+To test and view this development, edit/create files within the /docroot/files/ folder, and make pathnames for included resources relative to that position.
+When you are wanting to view the webpage, build and run the webserver from within Qt Creator, then access the webpage via the following URL:

+http://localhost:8080/files/<put path name relative to files folder here>

+Once development of the webpage is to an accepted standard, moving of the HTML/JS/CSS to within the webserver is trivial:

+1. Ensure no double quotation marks (") or comments of the form /**/ or // exist in HTML/JS/CSS resources, when copying over into within webserver.
+If double-quotation marks do exit, simply replace them with single quotation marks (').

+2. Change relative pathnames to fit request mapping of webserver: at the top of the HTML webpage, in your src='' statement, put in the URL corresponding to the method you plan to put the CSS/JS code (e.g '/fusionMusic/fusion.js' would become the new pathname in my html, if I were to put my javascript code within a method that were called when /fusionMusic/fusion.js was requested).

+3. Ensure you are pasting the relevant JS/CSS files within the right returning methods.
+E.g for the Fusion Music Application, paste the css code within the returnCSS() method of the FusionMusicController cpp file (and the same with the JS method).

+Once again, for questions/queries regarding the project, you can email me at:

+_**cyrus.raitava@gmail.com**_

+In bocca al lupo!